Shuv0123/CICD-with_jenkins/README.md

 - Scroll down to settings
 - On the left CLick on SSH and GPG keys
 - Press on new SSH key paste the content of your eng110_shuvo.pub file
-## Add key to private key to repository
-- From Github make your way to the repository that you want to deploy a key with
-- Click on 'Settings'
-   - 'Deploy key'
-   - 'Add key'
-   - Paste the private key

 ## Connect GitHub repository to Jenkins
 - Open GitBash as an admin